top of page

 Ramesside Period

-This motif of a lion's head looking to the left occurs 3 times on the inner and outer surfaces of this fragment from a flat pottery plate.
-On the inside (pictured) is a large scale study of the head of a lion with a closed mouth, executed in black paint with quick, broad strokes.
-Underneath this drawing, in red, is the vigorous sketch of the rearing head of a lion about to charge,
+This motif of a lion's head looking to the left occurs 3 times on the inner and outer sides of this fragment of a flat pottery plate.
+On the inside (pictured) is a large study of a lion's head with its mouth closed, executed in black paint with quick, broad strokes.
+Below this drawing, in red, is the bold sketch of the rearing head of a lion about to charge, with its jaws open and tongue outstretched as if it were attacking.
+The drawings are the work of a master.

 CambridgeBartlow20May_011-10.jpg